Information about the Moravian Church (Unitas Fratrum)

 - NPMC: Use of the Church Property A paper describing how we use and care for our church’s building.
 This document is very useful for those who are planning a wedding or other event at New Philadelphia.

-- NPMC: Property Request Form Fill out this form and submit it on-line if you wish to reserve a room in the church.
+- NPMC: Property Request Form Print out and complete the form if you wish to reserve a room in the church.
 (You may also fill it out, print, and fax it – number provided on the form.)

 - NPMC: Wedding Contract Rules & Regulations for having your wedding at New Philadelphia.
 This document was prepared by our joint board to ensure that everything goes exactly right with your wedding.

 - NPMC: Marriage Ceremony The Marriage Ceremony ordinarily used by our pastors.
 Use it to help plan your wedding.